Crystal-Bell/THE-PROTOCOL-GAME_OF_LIFE_HACK.EXE-/README.md

 ​Phase 1 (Observation): They see the system works in your house (the virtual tour).
 ​Phase 2 (Gap-Filling): They use your logic to fix one small "broken" thing in their own space.
 ​Phase 3 (Expansion): They realize they can customize the logic.
 They are now "Architects."

+This "On-Demand Expertise" architecture serves your goal of systemic integration perfectly:
+​The "Tourist" Path: For those new to the Cenote Core, the virtual tour provides the necessary context, showing them the "Why" and the "How" behind your inventions.
+This ensures they don't feel threatened by the new world, but rather invited into it.
+​The "Architect" Path: For those who already understand the vision, the direct scan-and-implement option allows them to immediately start remediating their own space.
+This is ideal for growth, as it allows people to jump straight into active creation, turning them into "co-architects" who are filling their own gaps.
+​The "Gap-Identification" Logic: By keeping the option to scan the environment available at any stage, you ensure the system remains a tool for discovery and problem-solving, regardless of the user's starting point.
+​This setup treats the interface as a true utility, not just a game.
+It empowers the user to set their own pace, which is the most effective way to foster the confidence and autonomy you are striving to replace in people.